Burzum

 Filosofem (1996)

-[Contrary to popular belief, this is the official title of the song, not "Dunkelheit," as many seem to think.
-I don't know why the German translations were listed on the back, but it’s clearly a mistake.
-There isn’t a word of German on this album—its lyrics are in English and Norwegian.]
+[Contrary to popular belief, this is the official title of the song, not "Dunkelheit" as many seem to think.
+I have no idea why the German translations were listed on the back, but this is obviously a mistake.
+There is not a single word of German spoken on this album, as the actual lyrics are in English and Norwegian.]

-The word Burzum means “darkness” in the black speech of Mordor, a language created by J.R.R.
+The word "Burzum" means "darkness" in the black speech of Mordor, a language created by J.R.R.
 Tolkien.
-This song was Varg Vikernes' first composition, both musically and lyrically, and marked the moment he changed the band name from Uruk-Hai to Burzum.
-Initially intended for an earlier album, it was ultimately not included due to poor recording quality.
+This was the first song Varg ever composed and wrote lyrics for.
+Upon writing this song in the summer of 1991, he changed the name of the band from Uruk-Hai to Burzum.
+This song was initially intended to be included on an earlier album, but the recording was considered to be poor.

 (9 Sept.
 2008)